WillRHarding/Toll_API_PoC/README.md

 **Visit Counter**

 As a bonus, the visitor counter is comprised of a GET request that triggers a Lambda function to add a record to a DynamoDB table and return the count.
-I's what's left of the Cloud Resume Challenge I completed - a structured project for complete newbies.
+It's what's left of the Cloud Resume Challenge I completed - a structured project for complete newbies.
 ![image](https://github.com/WillRHarding/Toll_API_PoC/assets/138053790/f8d49e11-84aa-4423-ad9a-36d816d1a65c)